AVSLab/basilisk/docs/source/Support/User/migratingToBsk2.rst

     recorder is called after the module such that the recorded module message is current for this time step.

 That is it.
 The data is now recorded into ``attErrorRec`` automatically during the simulation run.
-In the new messaging system  the time information is no longer pre-pended in a first column, but rather provided as a separate array accessed through ``.times()``.
+In the new messaging system  the time information when the message is recorded is no longer pre-pended in a first column, but rather provided as a separate array accessed through ``datRec.times()``.
 This means recording `N` time steps of a 3D vector no longer no longer yields a `Nx4` array, but rather a `Nx3` array.
 Some plotting or value checking logic might have to be updated.
 For example, to plot using recorded data use::

     for idx in range(3):
         plt.plot(attErrorRec.times() * macros.NANO2MIN, attErrorRec.sigma_BR[:, idx])

+If you want to retrieve a vector of times when the message was written (i.e. recorded the ``.timeWritten()`` message information), then you can do this through ``dataRec.timesWritten()``.
+Depending on how ofter a message is written by a module, and how often a message is recorded, these times can be different.

 Running Basilisk Simulation
 ---------------------------